machinable/documentation/docs/index.md

 [API Resources](/projects/resources/) are defined endpoints that store structured data which is validated on creation based on the [JSON Schema]() that describes your application's data.

-### Collections

-[Collections](/projects/collections/) are lists of unstructured data.
-Store any JSON object in your collections without having to rely on data validation.

 ### User/API Key Access

 Create API Keys to manage your project data and allow users to register to your project.
-Users then have access to API Resource and Collection data based on authorization policies that you configure.
+Users then have access to API Resources based on authorization policies that you configure.

 ## Goal